Compassion: Theories on conceptualizing compassion

 The role of compassion as a factor contributing to individual or societal behavior has been the topic of continuous debate.
 In contrast to the process of identifying with other people, a complete absence of compassion may require ignoring or disapproving identification with other people or groups.
 Earlier studies established the links between interpersonal violence and cruelty which leads to indifference.
 Compassion may induce feelings of kindness and forgiveness, which could give people the ability to stop situations that have the potential to be distressing and occasionally lead to violence.
 This concept has been illustrated throughout history: The Holocaust, genocide, European colonization of the Americas, etc. The seemingly essential step in these atrocities could be the definition of the victims as "not human" or "not us".
 The atrocities committed throughout human history are thus claimed to have only been relieved, minimized, or overcome in their damaging effects through the presence of compassion, although recently, drawing on empirical research in evolutionary theory, developmental psychology, social neuroscience, and psychopathy, it has been counterargued that compassion or empathy and morality are neither systematically opposed to one another, nor inevitably complementary, since over the course of history, mankind has created social structures for upholding universal moral principles, such as Human Rights and the International Criminal Court.

 On one hand, Thomas Nagel, for instance, critiques Joshua Greene by suggesting that he is too quick to conclude utilitarianism specifically from the general goal of constructing an impartial morality; for example, he says, Immanuel Kant and John Rawls offer other impartial approaches to ethical questions.

 In his defense against the possible destructive nature of passions, Plato compared the human soul to a chariot: the intellect is the driver and the emotions are the horses, and life is a continual struggle to keep the emotions under control.
 In his defense of a solid universal morality, Immanuel Kant saw compassion as a weak and misguided sentiment.
 "Such benevolence is called soft-heartedness and should not occur at all among human beings", he said of it.

+Pathological compassion can result in negative effects, such as impunity, miscarriage of justice, gullibility, compassion fatigue and depression, see also pathological altruism.